 4. Cut and Cut - The pieces can now be cut out of paper and traced onto the fabric.
-I used a ballpoint pen (on the wrong side when possible).
-Cut 1 fabric and 1 fusible web for attaching to background, or 2 fabric and 2 fusible web for removable parts (front/back).
-Extra layers or details to be added will also need 1 fabric and 1 fusible web (like the frosting for the cupcakes).
+I used a ballpoint pen.
+Cut 1 fabric + 1 fusible web for attaching directly to background, or 2 fabric + 2 fusible web for removable parts (front/back).
+Extra layers or details to be added will also need 1 fabric + 1 fusible web (like the frosting for the cupcakes).

 5. Prepare Background - Cut out your background fabric to the finished page size plus the seam allowances.
 My pages were 9" square with 1/2" seams (x 2 sides, so 1" total) = 10" square.
 Press.

-6. Prepare Loose Parts - For some of my designs, there were pieces that were only partially attached to the background.
-Like the Veggie Garden pockets and the Cupcake pockets (the oven door was treated more like a removable part, see Batting section below).
-For those, I cut the pieces and backed them with fusible interfacing.
-I then zigzagged the loose edges before stitching to the background.
+6. Prepare Loose Parts - For some of my designs, there were pieces that were only partially attached to the background, like the Cupcake pockets.
+For those, I cut the pieces and backed them with fusible interfacing, then zigzagged the loose edges before stitching to the background.
 For the fancy sheer bug wings, I found out that the best thing to do was zigzag the wing outline on the fabric BEFORE cutting.
 Seems like a duh now, but it took a lot of swearing before I figured that out.
 That's on my old school machine, if you have a serger or something fancy, I'm sure you'll have an easier time of things.

 7. Fuse - Stick the fusible web to the back of the fabric to be appliqued and position it on the background fabric.
 Press applique to background per the instructions of the bonding product you are using.
 Fuse details and extra layers (like stove burners and cupcake frosting).

-8. Batting - For most of the designs attached to the background, I did not use batting.
-All of the removable parts include batting for added stiffness.
+8. Batting - All of the removable parts include batting for added stiffness.
 You could also add interfacing to make it superstiff, but I found the batting to work fine.
-The way I added batting to small shapes was to use the sticky-back fusible web on the back fabric piece, fuse it to a piece of batting and trim the batting around the fabric (I found this to be much easier than trying to cut the batting into a firm shape before fusing).
-Then stick more web onto the front piece of fabric, and fuse to the other side of the batting.
-Now, the piece is ready for the sewing machine.
+The way I added batting to loose items like the cupcakes, was to use the fusible web on one fabric piece, fuse it to a piece of batting, then trim the batting around the fabric shape (I found this to be much easier than trying to cut the batting into a firm shape before fusing).
+Then, fuse the other fabric piece to the batting side, sandwiching the batting between.
+Now, it is ready for the sewing machine.

-9. Stitch - Once your pieces are fused into place, it's time to zigzag your little heart out.
+9. Stitch - Once all your pieces are fused into place, it's time to zigzag your little heart out.
 Experiment first to find your ideal machine settings.
 All exposed edges must be zigzagged.
+Remember to stitch the edges of pockets before attaching them to the background.
 For the finer fabrics or removable parts, I stitched around them twice.
-For some details, I used simple straight stitching.
+For some details, I added simple straight stitching (like the frosting lines).
 I went back later and added hand embroidery, buttons, yarn and fabric pen details.